Mount Saint Canice

 In 1893, the sisters began to take in young women who were perceived to have fallen short of the morals and values of the times.
 The Mount Saint Canice convent was to become known as The Magdalene Laundry and was one of ten such laundries in operation throughout Australia.
 They were based on existing Magdalene laundries in Ireland.
 "The Magdalene Laundries were workhouses in which many Irish women and girls were effectively imprisoned because they were perceived to be a threat to the moral fiber of society."

-The convent closed after eight novices were killed in an explosion in 1974; and the building is used as an aged care retirement home.
+The convent closed after four laundry workers, three engineers and a delivery driver were killed in a boiler explosion at the laundry in 1974; The building is now used as an aged care retirement home.

 History

 Mount Saint Canice has been likened by former inmates to laundries which operated in Ireland.
 Former inmates of Mount Saint Canice are now referred to as Forgotten Australians.
 In 2009, an official Australian government apology was made to people who had grown up in the institutional system, including former child immigrants to Australia.
 The apology was made by the Australian Prime Minister Kevin Rudd.

 Survivor and artist Rachael Romero represents her experience as a girl in a similar Convent of the Good Shepherd in South Australia and another of the commercial laundries known collectively around the world as "Magdalene Laundries."
 Romero's art portrays her experience in the convent, recalling her suffering as an inmate.
 She expresses her opinion about the Good Shepherd nun's 150th anniversary celebration.

 Writer and author Merlene Fawdry gives insight into the daily operation of Mount Saint Canice in My Magdalene Home.

 Janice Konstantinidis, guest author for the Australian National Museum, 28 February 2011, shares a current photograph, as well as her detailed history of her time from the age of 12 working in the Magdalene laundry of Mount Saint Canice, nicknamed "The Mag."
 Janice also includes recollections of the lengths some girls would go to in order to escape.